Raynald of Châtillon: Historiography and perceptions

 Baha ad-Din ibn Shaddad's biography of Saladin with parallel Arabic and Latin text, published in 1732.
 Baha ad-Din's work contains several (mainly negative) references to Raynald.

 Most information on Raynald's life was recorded by Muslim authors, who were hostile to him.
 Baha ad-Din ibn Shaddad described him as a "monstrous infidel and terrible oppressor" in his biography of Saladin.
 Saladin compared Raynald with the king of Ethiopia who had tried to destroy Mecca in 570 and was called the "Elephant" in the Surah Fil of the Quran.
 Ibn al-Athir described him as "one of the most devilish of the Franks, and one of the most demonic", adding that Raynald "had the strongest hostility to the Muslims".
 Islamic extremists still regard Raynald as a symbol of their enemies: one of the two mail bombs hidden in a cargo aircraft in 2010 was addressed to "Reynald Krak" in clear reference to him.

 Most Christian authors who wrote of Raynald in the 12th and 13th centuries were influenced by Raynald's political opponent, William of Tyre.
 The author of the Estoire d'Eracles stated that Raynald's attack against a caravan at the turn of 1186 and 1187 was the "reason of the loss of the Kingdom of Jerusalem".
 Modern historians have usually also treated Raynald as a "maverick who did more harm to the Christian than to the [Muslim] cause".
-Runciman describes him as a marauder who could not resist the temptation presented by the rich caravans passing through Oultrejordain.
+Runciman describes him as a marauder who could not resist the temptation presented by the rich caravans passing through Transjordan.
 He argues that Raynald attacked a caravan during the 1180 truce because he "could not understand a policy that ran counter to his wishes".
 Cobb introduces Raynald as the "[r]elentless nemesis of Saladin", adding that Raynald's provocative actions inevitably led to Saladin's fatal invasion against the Kingdom of Jerusalem.
 Along with Guy of Lusignan and the Knights Templar, Raynald is one of the negative characters in the Kingdom of Heaven, an epic action movie directed by Ridley Scott and released in 2005.
 Portrayed by Brendan Gleeson, Raynald is presented in the film as an aggressive Christian fanatic who deliberately provokes a conflict with the Muslims to achieve their total destruction.